 In most Wheel of Time cultures, there is a strong differentiation in dress between the sexes.
 In some countries clothes indicate the occupation as well.
 Moreover, clothing markedly indicates status as well as sex more than in our current Western world.
 High status clothes are usually impractical in some way (as well as made of non-durable and expensive materials) to emphasise that the wearer does no physical labour.
 Sumptuary laws effectively apply, since traders and merchants, however rich, do not dress as showily as nobles, nor in many countries dare they have their own livery for their servants.

-Men wear a shirt, coat and breeches and women a long dress or long skirt plus blouse.
+Men wear a shirt, coat and breeches (usually knee-length) and women a long dress or long skirt plus blouse.
 Since long skirts restrict movement, a few societies have partially or fully dispensed with them - Sea Folk, Aiel and Kandor – and in all nations women wear divided skirts for riding.
-Riding dresses are usually a dark colour to hide the inevitable dust (New Spring, Changes) and are similar to culottes, but have much fuller legs and seat and the leg seams reach only about mid thigh.
-In no countries are bare legs acceptable for adults in public, and in many, bare arms are not either.
+Riding dresses are usually a dark colour to hide the inevitable dust (New Spring, Changes) and are similar to culottes, but have much fuller legs and seat and the leg seams reach only about mid thigh, leving the crotch open.
+If the crotch were closed, the dress would be described as trousers, not skirts.
+The dress relies on the fullness of the skirts to cover the hips; by experimentation at quarter scale, I discovered that a length of medium-weight fabric five times the waist circumference gives sufficient coverage without being too full at the waist.
+In no countries are bare legs acceptable for adults in public, and in most, bare arms are not either.

 White is the colour of mourning in the Westlands of the Wheel of Time world (the Aiel and Seanchan (Knife of Dreams, Epilogue) do not appear to wear a particular colour for mourning), which is appropriate since it is also the mourning colour in central and eastern Asia of our world and people in these areas believe in reincarnation, as do Westlanders.